 Brainwriting techniques are very useful tools for group discussion.
 This tool has some advantages.
-Let’s find out what kinds of situation are suitable for which tool.
+Let’s find out what kinds of situations are suitable for which tool.

 There are 5 criteria to select a suitable technique, which are:

-Now, let’s try to select the suitable techniques in different scenarios,
+Now, let’s try to select suitable techniques in different scenarios,

 Group members disagree to what product needs improvement.

 A: I disagree with your idea.
 I think organic vegetable is profitable.